 With summer here, many travelers are taking advantage of short term vacation rentals rather than staying at a traditional hotel.
-Vacation homes and condos often have amenities that a hotel doesn’t (kitchen and laundry).
+Vacation homes and condos often have amenities that a hotel doesn’t (kitchen, laundry, yard, additional sleeping accommodations, etc.).

 TRAGIC EXAMPLE OF A VACATION RENTAL INCIDENT

 Earlier this week, I got a call from an individual that has a beach house they use for their own vacation purposes, but also rent out to vacationers on a nightly and weekly basis.
 A family rented their beach house for 2 weeks.
 They had a small child that decided to lean up against the screen of a 2nd story window on the last day of their vacation.
 This child wasn’t being supervised and the window wasn’t broken and met all building code regulations.

 Sadly, the screen broke and the child fell onto the pavement below.
 Fortunately the child survived, but the property owner is being sued for a minimum of $2,000,000 for all medical expenses, legal expenses, post-traumatic stress disorder and future loss of wages as the parents believe their child will never be able to work.